-Substance-induced disorders involve the direct effects of a drug, typically including
+Substance-induced disorders are problems caused by the direct effects of a drug and include

 Drugs in the 10 classes vary in how likely they are to cause a substance use disorder.
 The likelihood is termed addiction liability and depends upon a combination of factors including

-Rate at which the drug crosses the blood-brain barrier and stimulates the reward pathway
+How strongly the drug stimulates the brain's reward pathway

 How quickly the drug works

 The drug's ability to induce tolerance Intoxication and/or symptoms of withdrawal Withdrawal Substance-induced disorders are a type of substance-related disorder that involves problems caused by the direct effects of a substance.
 Substance-induced disorders include Intoxication Withdrawal... read more